sakgoyal/listenbrainz.js/README.md

 # listenbrainz.js

-*listenbrainz.js* is a simple TypeScript/JavaScript library for the [ListenBrainz Web API](https://listenbrainz.readthedocs.io/en/production/dev/api/).
+A simple TypeScript/JavaScript library for the [ListenBrainz Web API](https://listenbrainz.readthedocs.io/en/production/dev/api/).

 listenbrainz.js will help you start getting data from and submitting data to